 6. Duckett’s Grove

-One of the greatest attraction and the most photogenic place in County Carlow is Duckett`s Grove.
+One of the greatest attractions and the most photogenic place in County Carlow is Duckett`s Grove.
 Located in a quiet rural area of the Palatine.

 Duckett’s Grove is the ruins of the house of the Duckett family.
-It was built in the 18th, 19th and early 20th centuries.
+It was built in the 18th, 19th, and early 20th centuries.
 It was built on a plot of 12,000 acres (49 km2) belonging to the family.
-This is one of the finest example of gothic architecture.
+This is one of the finest examples of Gothic architecture.
 Many architects developing the house for 300 years.
 One of them was Thomas Alfred Cobden.

 In April 1933 a fire broke out here, for unknown reasons, which largely destroyed the buildings.
 In September 2005 Carlow County Council purchased the property and work began to secure what was left to make the area available for public use and make it one of the region’s main tourist attractions.

-Ducketts Grove should be visited not only by lovers of history and beautiful architecture, but also should be visited by lovers of paranormal phenomena.
-Because this property is listed among the most haunted houses and castles of Ireland.
+Ducketts Grove should be visited not only by lovers of history and beautiful architecture but also should be visited by lovers of paranormal phenomena.
+Because this property is listed among the most haunted houses and castles in Ireland.